sportyjames/Travel-Expert/README.md

   - Merging flight tickets by the use of DFS algorithm.
   - Implementing flight simulation between destinations by calling the animation function recursively.

-- Please check out our app which is hosted on heroku!
+- Please check out the app which is hosted on heroku!
 [Click Me](https://mysterious-meadow-24695.herokuapp.com/)

 - Development team: James Wu, Leo Yang